open2b/scriggo-site/doc/disassembler.md

 To disassemble a program or a template you can:

-* with the scriggo command, use the `-S` option to print the program's assembler to the standard output:
+* with the scriggo command, use the `-S` option to print the program's assembly to the standard output:

     ```
     $ scriggo -S program.go